 Laparoscopic surgery is known to be associated with venous stasis as a result of increased venous pressure due to the pneumoperitoneum.
 The hemodynamic effects of IPC of the lower limbs during laparoscopic cholecystectomy were investigated in one study.
 Pneumoperitoneum was found to increase femoral vein diameter by17% in volunteers and 14% in patients, and decrease peak velocity by 49% and 32% respectively.
 IPC of the legs restored venous flow velocity.
-Three additional studies have reported similar findings that IPC effectively neutralizes venous stasis during laparoscopic surgery.
-The of these also demonstrated an increase in cardiac output by 27% and stroke volume by 16%.
-The office of the stasic output by 27% and stroke volume by 16%.
+Three additional studies have reported similar findings that IPC effectively neutralizes venous stasis during laparoscopic surgery.73-75 One of these also demonstrated an increase in cardiac output by 27% and stroke volume by 16%.